nilsign/dabacog/README.md

 # ROADMAP

 The project has just started and I am working on it in my spare time, so do not expect a steady and strong progress.
-Generally here are the major milestones an appended progress status (DONE, DEV, PLANNED).
+Anyhow, here are the major milestones with an appended progress status (DONE, DEV, PLANNED).

 1. Setup project.
 [DONE]